PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 ### System Rule
 - Triggers can be edited any time.
-- - For `Multi-Step` trigger, template can't be changed.
 - When a user changes any details of the trigger, the system will update or re-create the existing Open or Upcoming instances of the trigger.
 - System won't be updated the deleted or completed task.